-The present work dealt with the design and develop of maintenance protocols for the railway fields.
-The novelty of this approach was highlighted in the traceability of the maintenance operations in the railway structures, which nowadays are mostly operated without following a systematic approach.
-The fundamental concept starts from the idea to have a unique, systematic, traceable and repeatable approach, which would decrease the problems concerning the “human operator” error.
-The method described the QR code as a key element which proved to be important to keep trace of the operations and data of the workpiece.
-The approach makes possible to actuate corrections while processing in order to decrease the inefficient time due to secondary repeated operations which are eventually required to fulfil the achievement of the designed features.
-The main protocol described a systematic practical approach where a specific component is treated through several phases.
-Within the protocol, the existence of a retroactive system makes possible to actively interact with the system, along with the in-line monitoring process.
-As a consequence, time is saved from corrections which should be alternatively made in a post-processing phase.
+This study dealt with the design and development of maintenance protocols for the railway industry.
+The novelty of this approach has been highlighted as the traceability of the maintenance operations in the railway structures, which are currently mostly performed without following a systematic approach.
+The fundamental concept starts with the idea of having a unique systematic, traceable and repeatable approach, which would address the problems associated with ‘human operator’ errors.
+The method described the QR code as a key element, which has proved to be important to keep track of the operations and the data related to a workpiece.
+The approach makes it possible to actuate corrections while processing in order to decrease the amount of time spent on the secondary repeated operations that are eventually required to ensure that the designed features fulfil their capabilities.
+The main protocol described a systematic practical approach where a specific component is treated in several phases.
+Within the protocol, the existence of a retroactive system makes it possible to actively interact with the system along with the in-line monitoring process.
+As a consequence, time is saved from making corrections that should be done, instead, at a post-processing phase.

-The case study concerning the application of the main protocol to the turning operations for workpiece maintenance, showed the applicability of this approach in terms of input parameters and actuation systems.
-By in-line identifying and adjusting the most important parameters in turning, namely deep of cut, spindle speed, feed rate and lubricant, it was possible to have an active control of the process outputs, as the cutting force and tool wear.
+The case study concerning the application of the main protocol to the turning operations for the maintenance of a workpiece demonstrated the applicability of this approach in terms of input parameters and actuation systems.
+Through in-line identification and by adjusting the most important parameters in turning, namely the depth of the cut, the spindle speed, the feed rate and the lubricant, it was possible to take an active control over the process outputs, which are the cutting force and the tool wear.

-The same main protocol was adapted to testing procedures, as in the case of the braking test for railway locomotives.
-Each phase is systematically followed.
-During testing, the pressures applied in the braking system are actively monitored and adjusted, to successfully carry the testing procedures.
-If the test report showed negative outputs, the control would lead to the maintenance operations, following the required step already seen in that case.
+The same main protocol was adapted to the testing procedures, as in the case of the braking tests for locomotives.
+Each phase was systematically followed.
+During the testing, the pressures applied in the braking system were actively monitored and adjusted to successfully carry out the testing procedures.
+If the test report showed negative outputs, the control would proceed to the maintenance operations, following the required steps already set out.

-At the end of each process/test mapping, the QR code worked in order to keep trace of these operations, to keep the traceability of the specific workpiece.
+At the end of each process/test mapping, the QR code worked to keep track of these operations and maintain the traceability of the specific workpiece.

-The proposed protocols can be applied also for electrical improvement and maintenance in railways application [38], [39].
-Furthermore, such protocols may be implemented in measuring systems which are already experimented in the railway structure [40] and for continuous monitoring [41].
+The proposed protocols can also be applied to electrical improvements and maintenance in railway applications [38], [39].
+Furthermore, such protocols may be implemented in measuring systems, which are already being experimented with in the railway structure, [40] and for continuous monitoring [41].